Eileen Gray (cyclist): Early life

 Gray was born in Bermondsey, London, on 25 April 1920.
 As a youngster she lived in Dulwich, near Herne Hill Velodrome.
 During World War II she was an engineer, a protected occupation which allowed her to look after her hospitalised mother.
 While a quality controller in an engine factory on the Harrow Road, a rail strike disrupted her travel from Herne Hill and she took up cycling, commuting through bomb-damaged streets.
 She joined the Apollo cycling club; other nearby clubs would not admit women.

 Cycling career

 In 1946 Gray competed in a women's race at Ordrup, Copenhagen, Denmark, in Britain's first women's international team.
 In the Women's Cycle Racing Association, she promoted the cause of women's cycle racing.

 In 1976 Gray became president of the British Cycling Federation, (now known as British Cycling).

 Awards and celebrations

+Gray was appointed a Officer of the Order of the British Empire (OBE) in the 1978 Birthday Honours for service to the British Cycling Federation, and promoted to Commander of the Order of the British Empire (CBE) in the 1997 Birthday Honours for services to sport.

 In 1991, aged 71, she was given a page in the Golden Book of Cycling, where she was described as a champion of women's racing and an administrator of vision and authority.

 In 2010 Gray became one of the initial inductees into the British Cycling Hall of Fame, cited as "founding the Women's Cycle Racing Association of which she became BCF President" and as key to women's racing becoming part of the Olympics from 1984.